Summary: in this tutorial, you will learn how to use the PL/SQL cursor FOR LOOP

 Code language: PostgreSQL SQL dialect and PL/pgSQL (pgsql)

-statement of the cursor retrieves data from the products
+Second, declare a cursor based on a query that retrieves data from the products

 The following example is equivalent to the example above but uses a query in a cursor FOR LOOP